 “Staff is looking at options to reduce the cost of the ADA ball field.
 Some options include new locations (such as DiPietro Park and Roger A. Reynolds Municipal Park) and building an all-abilities playing field that does not meet all the requirements of a ‘Miracle League,’ ” said Anna Subler, communications administrator for Hilliard.

-If the city were to sell the Grener tract, proceeds could be used for such a project as an ADA-accessible field, but state grants are anticipated to cover most of the cost for this particular project, Teater said.
+If the city was to sell the Grener tract, proceeds could be used for a project such as an ADA-accessible field, but state grants are anticipated to cover most of the cost for this particular project, Teater said.